Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 The aforementioned view is adopted by Imam ash-Shafi`i, Imam Ahmad, Ishaq and many other scholars.
 They quote the following hadith in support of their view:

-Jabir (may Allah be pleased with him) reported that a man entered the mosque while the Prophet (peace and blessings be upon him) was delivering a Friday sermon.
+Jabir reported that a man entered the mosque while the Prophet (peace and blessings be upon him) was delivering a Friday sermon.
 The Prophet asked him, “Have you offered the prayer of greeting the mosque?”
 The man replied, “No!”
 He told him, “Pray two rakahs.”
 (An-Nasa’i)

-In another narration, it is stated, “If one of you entered the mosque on the day of Friday while the Imam is delivering the sermon, he should pray two rakahs and offer them quickly.”
+In another narration, we read, “If one of you entered the mosque on the day of Friday while the Imam is delivering the sermon, he should pray two rakahs and offer them quickly.”
 (Ahmad, Muslim and Abu Dawud)

-In another narration, it is stated, “If one of you comes to the mosque on the day of Friday and the Imam has already arrived, he should offer two rak`ahs.”
+In another narration, we read, “If one of you comes to the mosque on the day of Friday and the Imam has already arrived, he should offer two rak`ahs.”
 (Al-Bukhari and Muslim)

 Malik, al-Layth, Abu Hanifah, ath-Thawri and many other successors are of the view that any person who enters the mosque, while the Imam is delivering the Friday sermon, is not to perform these two rakahs of greeting the mosque.
-They say that such a person is ordered to listen to the Imam and, thus, he is to sit down.
+They say that such a person should listen to the Imam and, thus, he is to sit down.

 Based on the above, it becomes crystal clear that there is a difference among scholars concerning this issue.
 In the light of the aforementioned views, we conclude that performing two rakahs in the midst of Friday sermon is optional; one can offer them or sit down and listen to the sermon upon entering the mosque.